OCRG/ocrg.github.io/docs/documentation/dev-best-practices.md

 ### Branching Strategy

 1. **Main Branch**: The `main` branch is the primary branch and is always deployable.
+2. **Production Branch**: The `gh-pages` branch contains the built site and is automatically updated when changes are merged to `main`.
-2. **Feature Branches**: Create a feature branch for each new feature or bug fix:
+3. **Feature Branches**: Create a feature branch for each new feature or bug fix:
    ```bash
    # Create and switch to a new branch
    git checkout -b feature/descriptive-feature-name